 Impairment losses on assets carried at amortised cost are measured as the difference between the carrying amount of the financial asset and the present value of estimated future cash flows discounted at the asset's original effective interest rate.
-Impairment losses are recognised in the statement of comprehensive loss when incurred.
+Impairment losses are recognised in the statement of comprehensive income when incurred.
 Interest on impaired assets continues to be recognised.
-When a subsequent event causes the amount of impairment loss to decrease, the decrease in impairment loss is reversed through the statement of comprehensive loss.
-There are no impairments for the years ended December 31, 2022 and 2021.
+When a subsequent event causes the amount of impairment loss to decrease, the decrease in impairment loss is reversed through the statement of comprehensive income.
+There are no impairments for the years ended December 31, 2023 and 2022.